ChamiLamelas/Music_Tab_Project/README.md

 * newline/carriage return: "\n" (at the end)
 * tab: "\t"
-* tie marking: "+"
-* dot marking: "."
 * space: " "
-* *only* the uppercase letters that denote lengths of time: W, H, Q, E, and S
+* *only* the characters that have been specified as the timing symbol, dot symbol, and timing symbols in the timing legend.
+Please read the section [Creating a Timing Legend](#creating-a-timing-legend) for more.

 These lines should *only* be present if the timing is supplied in the tab, which is usually not the case.
 Make sure that if the timing is supplied, the 1st configuration line in the configuration file (not counting empty lines or comments) should be